-Southeast Asia is made up of several countries in the area between India, China, and Australia.
+South East Asia is made up of several countries in the area between India, China, and Australia.
 With a hot climate, beautiful beaches, and rich and varied cultures, it is a popular region for long-haul holidays.
-Many people will visit more than one country during their Southeast Asia travel to make the most of their time.
+Many people will visit more than one country during their South East Asia holidays to make the most of their time.

-Holidays in Southeast Asia are ideal whether you just want to relax in the sun, explore the local culture or go on an exciting adventure.
-Solo trekkers, families, and couples can all find a holiday in Southeast Asia to suit their taste.
+Holidays in South East Asia are ideal whether you just want to relax in the sun, explore the local culture or go on an exciting adventure.
+Solo trekkers, families, and couples can all find a holiday in Asia to suit their taste.

 While on holiday in Southeast Asia, you will find fascinating sights wherever you are.
 From ancient temples to modern venues, natural beauty to incredible wildlife - there is so much to see.